pelle112112/ExamProjectBI/README.md

 We are able to predict individuals weight loss based on factors correlated to weight loss using Regression and Classification.
 The models with the best accuracy were Random Forest Classifier (79 %) and Multi-Linear Regression with r2 of(0.758).
 We produced an alpha version of a perzonalized training program generator, but since it did not include any BI methods, we used our ressources to solve the predictions of weight loss.
+In the solution we used two different NPL techniques to provide an exploration option for the user.